image

 Creating comprehensive project plans

-Utilise project management approaches like Agile or waterfall to structure your plans effectively.
+Use a recognised project management methodology, like Agile or waterfall, to inform the structure of your plan.

 Effective time management techniques